nicolevgarduno/nicolevgarduno.github.io/_pages/about.md

 ---
 layout: about
 title: about
-headline: Hello, world!
-My name is Nicole.
+headline: hello, world! my name is Nicole.
 permalink: /

 profile: